JuliaMath/Sobol.jl/README.md

 generates "quasi-random" sequences of points in N dimensions which are equally distributed over an N-dimensional hypercube.

-The advantage of a LDS over truly random (or pseudo-random) numbers is that an LDS (which is *not* random) tends to be more evenly distributed for finite numbers of points.
+The advantage of an LDS over truly random (or pseudo-random) numbers is that an LDS (which is *not* random) tends to be more evenly distributed for finite numbers of points.
 This is used in [quasi-Monte Carlo